-The S’up Spoon is designed to reduce spillage, promote social interaction and allow a wider diet for those with shaky hands.
+.The S’up Spoon reduces spillage, promotes social interaction and allows a wider diet for those with shaky hands or tremors.

 “Eating in a restaurant would just be unthinkable before,” said Grant.
 “This is a major breakthrough.
 I can eat Chinese with two portions of rice as well as ice-cream totally independently and with very little spillage.
 It could increase the independence and choice of many people who have unwanted hand or arm movements, including myself.”

 The S’up Spoon was developed in conjunction with Grant by Glasgow-based consultancy 4c Design.
 The spoon head has a deeper cavity to hold contents more securely and reduce spillage.
 It is in no way singled out as an assistive device thanks to its sleek contours and matte black finishing.
 This means that the user can confidently eat out in public.
 It is, perhaps, simply a new perspective on the humble spoon.

 If tremors are not an issue for you but gripping a spoon is then why not look at the cutlery with loops or cutlery grips.

 **Please note that for hygiene reasons we are unable to accept returns on this product unless it is faulty.